Olav Bruin - Architect & Creative Director, Atelier Nomadic

 Would you say the Six Senses project in Thailand was your big introduction to the world of bamboo?

-In Thailand, there was no reference for contemporary bamboo architecture, and there was no real supply chain, so I had to travel within Thailand to look for places to buy bamboo.
+But in Thailand there was no reference for contemporary bamboo architecture, and there was no real supply chain, so I had to travel within Thailand to look for places to buy bamboo.
 In this way I can say I was a bamboo pioneer in Thailand.

 I didn’t know the Karen hill tribes had been building with bamboo.
 That’s really interesting.
 Merging the modern and the traditional techniques really brings the craftsmanship to another level.